 Becker offers nationally recognized degrees to prepare graduates for the challenges and entrepreneurial opportunities of the 21st century.

 Becker College traces its history to 1784, with a founding charter signed by John Hancock and Samuel Adams.
-Nationally recognized for five consecutive years by The Princeton Review as one of the nation’s best institutions for undergraduate education, the College is amidst a dramatic transformation, with its sights set on preparing graduates for the workplace of a changeable future.
+Nationally recognized for five consecutive years by The Princeton Review as one of the nation’s best institutions for undergraduate education, the College is amidst a dramatic transformation, with its sights set on preparing graduates for the workplace of the future.
 This means cultivating students to be adaptive learners with Agile Mindsets who will have the ability to leverage the uniquely human skills of empathy, divergent thinking, an entrepreneurial outlook, and social and emotional intelligence in order to adapt and thrive in a world that is increasingly volatile, uncertain, complex, and ambiguous.
 The Agile Mindset is the academic foundation that equips students to navigate change and create new value in the hyperconnected, automated world of the 21st century.

 Becker’s School of Animal Studies and Natural Sciences is #1 in New England and #2 in the US to award undergraduate Animal Studies degrees.
 Becker is one of 10 colleges in New England to offer AVMA-accredited undergraduate programs in Veterinary Technology.
 Students gain experience at an on-campus animal clinic, as well as more than 350 available externship sites.